xyzsam/xenon/docs/xenon_syntax.md

 resolved and the path does not have a terminating asterisk, then that object is returned.
 If the path does include a terminating asterisk, all children of type `Sweepable`are returned, *as well as the parent object*.
 This latter behavior was found to be very useful in certain cases.
 If the selection path cannot be resolved, then a `XenonSelectionError` is raised.

+Selections will only return objects of type `XenonObj`, the base class for all objects in the Xenon system.
+If the fully qualified path refers to an object which is not a `XenonObj`, a TypeError will be thrown.

 Selections never appear on their own, but rather as part of another command and are always preceded by the `for` keyword.